 I've received a complaint.
 What do I do?

 We understand the challenges and obstacles of addressing patient complaints.
-Before a patient complains to the ADA&C, we encourage open communication between the dentist and patient with the goal of addressing the patient’s concerns and preventing a complaint.
+Before a patient complains to the CDSA, we encourage open communication between the dentist and patient with the goal of addressing the patient’s concerns and preventing a complaint.

 It is not always possible to address a patient’s concerns at the dental practice.
-If a patient complains to the ADA&C, we encourage the patient and dentist to consider resolving the complaint.
+If a patient complains to the CDSA, we encourage the patient and dentist to consider resolving the complaint.
 The Health Professions Act promotes resolution of complaints.
-The ADA&C does not view resolution of a complaint as an admission of guilt.
+The CDSA does not view resolution of a complaint as an admission of guilt.
 Resolution of a complaint can happen at any stage of the complaint process but it is common for resolution to occur at the beginning, shortly after a complaint is received by the Complaints Director.

 Resolution can take many forms.
 If it is possible, the dentist and patient can discuss the complaint directly and try to reach a satisfactory resolution of it.
 At times, the dentist and patient relationship may have broken down to the point that neither dentist nor patient would like to communicate directly with each other.
 If this happens, the Complaints Director can assist you with communicating with the patient to determine if a resolution is possible.
 Some of this communication may occur in person, over the telephone or in letters.

 Resolution is a voluntary process and cannot be forced upon the dentist or the person making the complaint.
 Both persons must be willing to accept that resolution, while not an ideal outcome, is a better outcome than an investigation or going through the process which can be long and time consuming.
 There is more than one way to resolve a complaint and you can discuss options with the Complaints Director.
 If a complaint is resolved, the complaint file is closed.